Making HR tasks easier with a simple and connected employee experience

 67%

-Employee · Manager · HR
+Employee · Manager

 4/5

-users completed leave flow without
+Users completed the leave flow without assistance

 usability test · 5 participants